Chromated copper arsenate: Alternatives

 Alternative heavy-duty preservatives include creosote and pentachlorophenol.
 Similar water-borne preservatives include alkaline copper quaternary (ACQ) compounds, copper azole (CuAz), ammoniacal copper zinc arsenate (ACZA), copper citrate, and copper HDO (CuHDO).
 Usually more expensive options, but safer, are pressure and heat treated lumber which contains no chemicals.
 Usually they lack the long-term robust qualities and resistance of chemically treated lumber.
 Some may be pressure treated with water alone, which while much more long lived than normal wood, will not repel insects as much as chemically treated but will resist mold and water damage much more than non-treated lumber.

 Safety

 Concerns over the safety of CCA have focused on its chromium and arsenic contents.

 Arsenic is found naturally in the soil, food and water, and is still used to treat some medical conditions.
-However it has a long list of negative health effects, especially in inorganic form, by contact or by ingestion, and was designated a human carcinogen by the U.S. Environmental Protection Agency (EPA) in 1986 (even though its actual risk remains unclear).
+However it has a long list of negative health effects, especially in inorganic form, by contact or by ingestion, and was designated a human carcinogen by the U.S. Environmental Protection Agency (EPA) in 1986 (even though its actual risk as a carcinogen remains unclear).
 Arsenic in drinking water is a serious public health problem in some areas of the world.